-The BBC reported that by the time a child turns 8 her or she will be spending an average 6 hours in front of a screen every day.
-So, it’s not surprising that kids playing outside after school with their friends risks extinction.
+The BBC reported that by the time a child turns 8 her or she will be spending an average of 6 hours in front of a screen every day.
+So, it’s not surprising that kids playing outside after school with their friends risk extinction.

 As well as restricting how our kids' play, we're also restricting how their bodies and brains grow with what we put on their feet.
 Our feet have as many nerve endings as our hands do, so the more sensory messages growing brains get from our feet – the better.
 Letting kids go barefoot also helps their feet grow strong and flexible for balanced and skilful movement.

-Kids walking, running and playing in barely-there, sustainable Vivobarefoot shoes helps keep these vital sensory messages whizzing from feet to brains – ideal to help them run wild.
+Kids walking, running and playing in barely-there, sustainable Vivobarefoot shoes help keep these vital sensory messages whizzing from feet to brains – ideal to help them run wild.